Home Bone - Woolly Rhinoceros

 Object history

 Metatarsal (foot) bone of a woolly rhinoceros, found with an accompanying partial caudal vertebra (tail bone) in the Lower Brick Earths of the Thames Valley.
-It's identity as a Woolley Rhino was verified by the famous naturalist Sir Richard Owen (1804-1892).
+It's identity as a Woolly Rhino was initially verified by the famous naturalist Sir Richard Owen (1804-1892), and later confirmed by Prof. Adrian Lister.

 Associated Person